Last reviewed · How we verify

 Spiriva (TIOTROPIUM BROMIDE)

-Boehringer Ingelheim · FDA-approved approved Small molecule Verified Quality 75/100
+Boehringer Ingelheim · FDA-approved approved Small molecule Under review Quality 10/100

 Spiriva works by blocking the action of a chemical called acetylcholine, which causes airway muscles to contract and narrow the airways.